Books for beginners, books for experts, books for traveling, books for cooking, wine books everywhere on every subject!

 Kenneth Fredrickson's book offers some of the most simplified and easy to understand explanations for a variety of wine questions.
 He covers important topics like the four proper steps for taste testing wine.
 How to handle and open a wine bottle.
 Or how to store bottles to ensure you never experience bottle shock in wine.
 If you're looking for a wine guide that's practical for the everyday person, Wine: A Beginner's Guide might be right for you.
 You can learn about the complexities of wine flavors or what wine to drink with a fish dinner.

 It may seem like a joke, but this is one of the most interesting wine books on the market.
 Master sommelier Richard Betts has taken his years of experience and knowledge and distilled it into 22 pages of scent-filled fun.
 Will this book teach you about wine oxidation?
-Will it help you understand the number of calories in wine?
+Will it help you understand the number of calories in wine or calories in rose wine?
 No, it will not.
 What it will do is let you experience the aromas of wine without having to visit your local wine dealer.
 It's also a great book to break out at parties and display near your growing collection of wine.

 Best Wine Books for Experts